-In the midst of this pandemic, then, a question is raised: what are the people who are surviving this pandemic doing in order to survive this crisis?
+Amid this pandemic, then, a question is raised: what are the people who are surviving this pandemic doing to survive this crisis?
 The answer is simple and complex at the same time.
 One of the things these people do is learn how to handle the stress this pandemic is creating.

-What is stress?
 It is a feeling of physical or emotional tension.
 It can come from external or internal experiences that make a person feel frustrated, angry, or even nervous.
 God, in His wisdom, created us in such a masterful way that our bodies are designed to react to any challenge or demand, and, this happens through stress.
-That means stress is a positive thing in our bodies, since it allows us to avoid dangers or fulfill important tasks we have in life.
+That means stress is a positive thing for our bodies since it allows us to avoid dangers or fulfill important tasks we have in life.

 But, the problem is when stress lasts a long time and becomes chronic stress.
 Any kind of stress that continues over the weeks or months is chronic.
 The dangerous aspect of this whole process is that the body gets used to it and does not realize the toxic stress it is experiencing.
 The body produces a higher level of stress hormones and does not have enough time to recover from it.
 These hormones build up in the blood and cause serious health problems.

 Chronic stress affects the digestive system causing stomach pain, since it takes more time for the stomach to empty after eating, and it can also lead to gastritis and even ulcers.
 It affects the person’s weight, sometimes leading to obesity because the level of appetite increases.